theyarestories/theyarestories-backend/README.md

 # Buffs Back-End

-Backend RESTful API For Buffs social app
+Backend RESTful API For They are stories website

 ## Built With

 - TypeScript
 - Node / Express
 - Mongoose
-- Mocha, Chai and Supertest

 ## Contribution